 Is there pet insurance with no waiting period?

 All pet insurance plans have a waiting period.[1]
 Waiting periods exist because pet insurers exclude coverage for pre-existing medical conditions, and insurers don’t want pet owners to sign up for coverage only after a health issue develops.
-A waiting period prevents this since an insurer won’t be paying for healthcare right away.
+A waiting period prevents this since an insurer won’t be paying for medical treatment right away.

 Waiting periods are usually shorter for accidents versus illnesses.
-However, some insurers also impose additional waiting periods for certain medical issues, such as orthopedic conditions.
+But some insurers also impose additional waiting periods for certain medical issues, such as orthopedic conditions.
 Insurers may also waive or shorten waiting periods if a vet certifies an animal’s health after an exam.

 What is the typical waiting period for pet insurance?